Playform/Copy/README.md

 	/**
 	 * to path is resolved based on `outdir` or `outfile` in your ESBuild options by default
-	 * you can also set `resolveFrom` to change the base dir */
+	 * you can also set `Resolve` to change the base dir */
 	to: MaybeArray<string>;
 }